The Trans-Pacific Partnership: Empowering Corporations to Attack Nations

 While this shadow legal system for multinational corporations has been around since the 1950s, just 50 known cases were launched in the regime's first three decades combined.
-In contrast, corporations have launched approximately 50 claims in each of the last five years.
+In contrast, corporations have launched approximately 50 claims in each of the last six years.

 The U.S. has dodged ISDS liability to date because past treaties have only covered a limited number of investors here.
 But instead of decreasing our exposure to this surge of corporate attacks, the TPP would have roughly doubled U.S. exposure to investor-state attacks against U.S. policies.
 The TPP would have newly empowered more than 1,000 additional corporations in TPP countries, which own more than 9,200 additional subsidiaries in the United States, to launch investor-state cases against the U.S. government.
-If that were not sufficiently outrageous, the TPP special protections for multinational corporations also incentivize more job offshoring.
+If that were not sufficiently outrageous, the TPP special protections for multinational corporations also incentivize more job outsourcing.
 The new corporate rights and powers would eliminate many of the usual costs and risks that make firms think twice about moving to low-wage countries, literally promoting corporations to launch a new wave of job offshoring.

 The ISDS expansion planned in the TPP has been defeated thanks to the tireless work of thousands of international fair trade activists who stopped the TPP.
 But the unaccountable ISDS system still exists in other “free trade” agreements and could be expanded in future corporate-driven deals.

 Visit www.isdscorporateattacks.org to learn more.

 - Alternatives: The New Rules of the Road: A Progressive Approach to Globalization